romland/xorzee/README.md

 - button to reconnect websockets
 - make configuragle: reconnect sockets on disconnect (just a matter of setting a timeout to non-0)
 - be able to specify _no_ ignore area

+## Misc.
+Credits
+- Some styling elements and ideas borrowed from https://github.com/arwes/arwes by Romel Pérez

 ## Known bugs (client)
 - when reconfiguring resolution, ignore-area does not scale (need to reload to get it shown correctly)